ibm-cloud-docs/discovery-data/entity-extractor.md

 1. Click **Upload**, and then browse to find and select the .zip file that you exported from {{site.data.keyword.knowledgestudioshort}}.
 Click **Create**.

-    The annotated documents that you imported are stored with the entity extractor workspace, not as a new collection in the project, but you can continue to annotate them.
+    The annotated documents that you upload are stored with the entity extractor workspace, not as a new collection in the project.
+You can continue to annotate the documents.

 Give {{site.data.keyword.discoveryshort}} some time to import and process the machine learning model corpus.
 After the entity extractor is created, the extractor is opened to the *Label documents* page.